JonathanBrouwer/master-thesis/project plan.md

     -> .ref property and stratego pass to generate new names
     - do scope graphs help fixing this? -> Result

+    Things that were tried:
+    - Using spoofax things, would really like support for checking .ref properties
+    - Using uniquify stages, at the end was implemented but too late.
+At the start breaks spoofax

 TODO:
 [x] Steal tests from pi for all
 [x] change / to \